ArchipelagoMW/Archipelago/worlds/tunic/docs/en_TUNIC.md

 There is an [entrance tracker](https://scipiowright.gitlab.io/tunic-tracker/) for the entrance randomizer.
 This is a manual tracker that runs in your browser.
 This tracker was created by ScipioWright, and is a fork of the Pokémon Tracker by [Sergi "Sekii" Santana](https://gitlab.com/Sekii/pokemon-tracker).

-You can also use the Universal Tracker to find a complete list of what checks are in logic with your current items.
-You can find it on the Archipelago Discord, in its post in the Future-Game-Design channel.
-It was created by Faris and Qwint.
+You can also use the Universal Tracker (by Faris and qwint) to find a complete list of what checks are in logic with your current items.
+You can find it on the Archipelago Discord, in its post in the future-game-design channel.
+This tracker is an extension of the regular Archipelago Text Client.

 ## What should I know regarding logic?
 - Nighttime is not considered in logic.
 Every check in the game is obtainable during the day.